11 Texas sheriff workers fired, 6 suspended in inmate death - WTMJ

 “These 11 people betrayed my trust and the trust of our community.
 They abused their authority,” Gonzalez said.
 “Their conduct toward Mr. Simmons was reprehensible.”

+The 11 employees who were fired included nine detention officers, one detention sergeant and one deputy.
+The six who were suspended included four detention officers, one detention sergeant and one sheriff’s office sergeant.
+Their suspensions ranged from three to 10 days.

-Houston police is still conducting a separate criminal investigation into Simmons’ death.
+Houston police are still conducting a separate criminal investigation into Simmons’ death.
+The results of that probe will be presented to the Harris County District Attorney’s Office, which will determine if charges are filed.

 While Gonzalez declined to comment on the criminal investigation, he said he believes crimes were committed in connection with Simmons’ death.